 Asus RoG Strix cards are generally reliable and well-balanced, so the RTX 2080 Ti is no exception.
 The card has good overclocking potential, the fans are fairly quiet, and the temperatures never get too high, even under heavy load.
 That said, it outdoes the Founder’s Edition version of the card in each of those respects, as it can hit higher clock speeds without running louder or hotter than the reference model.

-At the end of the day, the RoG Strix RTX 2080 Ti offers the kind of performance that you’d expect out of this superb GPU, but we feel that it loses a couple of points due to its dated exterior design.
+At the end of the day, the RoG Strix RTX 2080 Ti offers the sort of performance that you’d expect out of this superb GPU, but we feel that it loses a couple of points due to its dated exterior design.
 Chances are, if you’re spending upwards of $1200 on a graphics card, you’d want one that looks better.

 - Good performance